atom/atom/docs/publishing-a-package.md

 publishing.

 :tada: Your package is now published and available on atom.io.
 Head on over to `http://atom.io/packages/my-package` to see your package's page.
-People can install it by running `apm install my-package` or from the Atom settings view via the *Atom > Preferences...* menu.
+People can now install it by running `apm install my-package` or from the Atom settings view via the *Atom > Preferences...* menu.